Deadpool 3: Release date, cast and latest news on Ryan Reynolds return

 She was dead for most of the last film, but in the final few minutes Deadpool seemingly travelled back in time to prevent her murder from ever happening – or was that just a fantasy?

 And how can we forget the only X-Men members willing to work with Deadpool?
-Negasonic Teenage Warhead (Brianna Hildebrand) and Colossus (Stefan Kapičić) are strong bets to return, given their significant roles in the first two films.
+Negasonic Teenage Warhead (Brianna Hildebrand) and Colossus (Stefan Kapičić) are both set to return, along with Yukio (Shioli Kutsuna).

 Is Deadpool now in the Marvel Cinematic Universe?

 Yes, Deadpool has been confirmed to be making his MCU debut in Deadpool 3.